Restricted items for carry-on/

 - | - | ○* | × |

-Must be with a safety cap or functions of protection against unintentional activation.
+Must be with a safety cap or functions to protect against unintentional activation.

 Please check the volume per container and number of containers.